iay/md-query/README.md

 ## Building the Documents

-The canonical source of the document is the `.xml` source file.
+The canonical source of each document is the `.xml` source file, which is required for submission to the IETF datatracker.
 The repository always includes that form plus `.txt` versions rendered from the XML.
-Submission to the IETF datatracker requires the `.txt` version but I always supply the `.xml` as well.

 I'm using the included `Makefile` to build the HTML and text forms of the document.
 This requires a locally installed copy of version 2.x of the